romariowilliams/react-tutorial-project/README.md

 npm -v
 ```

-To install gulp,
-In the command terminal, navigate to your project folder, then use the following commands:
+To install gulp, use the command terminal to navigate to your project folder, then run the following:
 ```shell
 npm install -g gulp@3.9.1
 npm install --save-dev gulp@3.9.1